jinitsuga/find-me/README.md

 ## Simple 'Hidden Objects' game around Path of Exile's unique items.

 Find the listed items in an image with many of them, similar to finding Waldo's games.
 Path of Exile is an ARPG game where there are thousands of unique items that you can collect, and only a small number of them are shown in the image used for this game.
-It's obviously more difficult to engage if you're not familiar with the game itself, but you can always google the name of the items you need to find and google them to have an image/icon for reference and try to find them in the picture!
+It's obviously more difficult to engage if you're not familiar with the game itself, but you can always google the name of the items you need to find to have an image/icon for reference and try to find them in the picture!

+## Running the project locally:

-In the project directory, run this command to start the app locally:
+Clone this repo, and in the project directory type 'npm -i' to get the few dependencies up and running, after that you can run this command to start the app locally:

 ### `npm start`

-Use this command to run the project locally if you want to do that for some reason.
-Feel free to tinker with it as well if you'd like!

 **Challenges and discoveries**